7 Best Affordable Pet Insurance Companies of 2026

 However, as mentioned earlier, it is not as easy to find.

-If you find a company that will offer this type of coverage, it usually includes routine vaccinations, blood work, or dental care, deworming, and can even include spaying/neutering surgery.
+If you find a company that will offer this type of coverage, it usually includes routine vaccinations, blood work, dental care, deworming, and can even include spaying/neutering surgery.

 What Is Not Covered by Pet Insurance?